 Carly Bonwell, CC ’20 (EV) when not partaking in Greenland ice, examined stream metabolism and DOM bioavailability in streams draining burned and unburned landscapes.
-She is conducting “bucket” incubations throughout the summer to characterize the relatively fast mineralization of DOM in streams (< 3 hrs).
+She examined connectivity of the terrestrial and aquatic ecosystems via the use of stable isotopes.

 Cheristy Jones, CC ’20 (EV) characterized the microbiome (w/ Mike Wilkins, CSU) along with the bioavailability of SOM across hillslope soils in burned and unburned landscapes.
-She hopes to link microbial community differences with SOM bioavailability and/or isotopic shifts.
+She linked microbial community differences, isotopic shifts, and SOM bioavailability to landscape history in her thesis.

 Marguerite Spaethling, CC ’20 (EV) worked to understand the role of changing climate on forest recovery following severe fire across Colorado (with collaborator Kyle Whittinghill at Univ of Pittsburgh) using remotely sensed data.

 Fiona Cerf, CC ’18 (EV).
 Fiona worked to better understand how atmospheric N deposition to alpine ecosystems is changing over time.